davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/behindOldWomanKolyn.md

 "Sure about what?" asked {{playerName}}.
 "What is going on?"

-The old woman nodded, and then the bearded guy shot her right in the chest.
+The old woman nodded, and then a bearded guy shot her right in the chest.

 "There goes my advantage," said {{playerName}}, getting up.